3 facts for those enrolling in Medicare who have a Health Savings Account (HSA)

 - You cannot use funds from an HSA to pay premiums for Medicare supplement insurance, also known as a Medigap policy.

-A special concern for those who delay Medicare enrollment: If you enroll after the age of 65, Social Security can backdate date Medicare takes effect.
+A special concern for those who delay Medicare enrollment: If you enroll after the age of 65, Social Security can backdate the date Medicare takes effect.
 Consider stopping contributions six months before you want Medicare to start.